influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 4. Set the amount of time to wait before switching to a critical alert.
 5. Save the Check and click on **View History** of the Check under the gear icon to verify it is running.

-## Create a notification rule and endpoint
+## Create a notification endpoint and rule

-To receive a notification message when your deadman check is triggered, create a notification rule and endpoint.
+To receive a notification message when your deadman check is triggered, create a [notification endpoint](#create-a-notification-endpoint) and [rule](#create-a-notification-rule).

 ### Create a notification endpoint